Hull F.C.: The post-World War II years

-Hull F.C. eventually won the league in 1983 and also reached the Premiership final, the Challenge Cup final and the Yorkshire County Cup Final, but the latter trophy would be their only reward from the three finals.
-They lost to Featherstone Rovers at Wembley in one of the great Challenge Cup final upsets and they also lost the Premiership final three years running.
+Hull F.C. eventually won the league in 1983 and also reached the Premiership final, the Challenge Cup final, and the Yorkshire County Cup Final that year, but with the latter trophy their only reward from those three finals.
+They also lost to Featherstone Rovers at Wembley in one of the great Challenge Cup final upsets, as well as losing the Premiership final for three years running.

-The signing of Australian Peter Sterling, a 2006 inductee into the Australian Rugby League Hall of Fame, maintained Hull F.C.'s strength, and Bunting's men went to their third successive Yorkshire Cup beating Hull KR 29–12, but were edged out in arguably the greatest ever Challenge Cup Final in 1985 by Wigan at Wembley Stadium with a score of 28 to 24 in Wigan's favour.
-The game was played in front 99,801 fans, the rugby league attendance record for Wembley.
-A number of subsequent coaches, such as Brian Smith (1988–90) failed to deliver consistent success.
-Hull F.C. lost the Premiership final in 1989 to Widnes, but two years later returned to beat them 14–4 at Old Trafford under coach Noel Cleal.
+The signing of Australian Peter Sterling, later to be inducted into the Australian Rugby League Hall of Fame in 2016, maintained Hull F.C.'s strength, and Bunting's men went to their third successive Yorkshire Cup beating Hull Kingston Rovers 29–12.
+But they were edged out of arguably the greatest ever Challenge Cup Final in 1985 by Wigan at Wembley Stadium in front of 99,801 fans, the rugby league attendance record for Wembley, with the final score 28 to 24 in Wigan's favour.
+A number of subsequent coaches such as Brian Smith (1988–90) failed to deliver consistent success.
+But although Hull F.C. lost the Premiership final in 1989 to Widnes, two years later they returned to beat Widnes 14–4 at Old Trafford under coach Noel Cleal.

 Royce Simmons moved to England to coach Hull F.C. for two seasons from 1992 to 1994.
-In June 1993, financial trouble forced Hull F.C. to put seven players on the transfer list and Royce Simmons ran five marathons to raise money to pay for players from Australia.
+When financial trouble forced Hull F.C. to put seven players on the transfer list in June 1993, Simmons ran five marathons to raise money to pay for players from Australia.

-Summer era
+The summer season era

 In 1996, the first tier of British rugby league clubs played the inaugural Super League season and changed from a winter to a summer season.
-As the sport in Britain entered a new era, controversy was sparked in the city of Hull when it was suggested that Hull F.C. should merge with Hull Kingston Rovers to form 'Humberside'.
-Hull F.C.'s shareholders gave the idea general approval but it was ultimately resisted.
-In February 1997, the club like many other rugby league clubs, re-branded as the Hull Sharks.
-The newly rebranded team finished below the cut-off point of 10th in the existing top flight and so were excluded from the new Super League.
+As the sport entered a new era in Britain, controversy was sparked in the city of Hull when it was suggested that Hull F.C. should merge with Hull Kingston Rovers to form "Humberside".
+Hull F.C.'s shareholders gave the idea general approval but it was ultimately rejected.
+Like many other rugby league clubs, the club instead re-branded, becoming the "Hull Sharks".
+But the newly rebranded team finished below the cut-off point of 10th in the existing top flight and so were excluded from the new Super League.

-Phil Sigsworth joined the club in 1996 and coached them to the First Division championship title and promotion to Super League in 1997 but struggled to compete in the top division.
-Off-field issues in 1999 saw the club offered a merger with Gateshead Thunder.
-Hull were offered £1.25 million as part of the agreement.
-At the start of the 2000 Super League season however, the club reverted to the name Hull F.C. and continued to play at The Boulevard without any acknowledgement towards Gateshead.
-A new Gateshead Thunder would be formed for the 2001 Premiership season.
-Ex-St. Helens coach Shaun McRae who remained at the helm until 2004.
+Phil Sigsworth joined the club in 1996 and coached them to the First Division championship title and promotion to Super League in 1997, but the team struggled to compete in the top division.
+Off-field issues in 1999 saw the club offered a merger with Gateshead Thunder, including being offered £1.25 million as part of the agreement.
+However, the club reverted to the name Hull F.C. at the start of the 2000 Super League season and continued to play at The Boulevard without any acknowledgement of Gateshead.
+A new Gateshead Thunder was formed for the 2001 Premiership season, with ex-St. Helens coach Shaun McRae at the helm until 2004.